Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Introduction

 In statistical modelling, conditional independence and graphical models are well-established concepts for analyzing structural relationships in data \citep{lauritzen1996, wainwright2008}.
 Particularly important are Gaussian graphical models, also known as Gaussian Markov random fields \citep{rue2005}.
 The graphical structure of a multivariate normal distribution with positive definite covariance matrix $\Sigma$ can be read off from the zeros of its precision matrix $\Sigma\inv$.

 For risk assessment in fields such as climate science, hydrology, or finance, the primary interest is in extreme observations, with attention to both the marginal tails and the dependence between multiple risk factors.
-Multivariate extreme value theory provides asymptotically motivated models and statistical tools for extreme events.
 In view of the growing complexity and dimensionality of modern data sets, sparsity and graphical models are becoming crucial notions for the analysis of extremes \citep[e.g.,][]{engelke2021a}.

 There are two different ways of defining graphical models for extreme value distributions.
 The first is based on max-linear models \citep{gissibl2018} and the second one studies \multP{} distributions \citep{engelke2020}.
-We follow the second approach since their new notions of conditional independence and extremal graphical models link naturally to an extremal version of the well-known \HC{} theorem for density factorizations.
+We follow the second approach since their new notions of conditional independence and extremal graphical models link naturally to the well-known \HC{} theorem for density factorizations.
 Moreover, in the case of tree graphs, \cite{segers2020} shows that the extremes of regularly varying Markov trees converge to these extremal tree models. \cite{lee2018} propose parsimonious models for extreme value copulas; the link with extremal graphical models is made in \cite{asenova2021inference}.

 The class of extremal graphical models with \HRP{} distributions is of particular interest.
 In $d$ dimensions, the parameter of this family is a variogram matrix $\Gamma \in \Rdd[d]$.
 Because of their flexibility and stochastic properties, \HR{} distributions can be seen as the counterpart of the Gaussian family for multivariate extremes.
 In combination with extremal graphical models, the \HR{} family constitutes a powerful tool for sparse extreme value modelling, with many open questions still to explore.